Taxation in the Republic of Ireland: Taxation evasion and tax avoidance

-Tax evasion in Ireland, while a common problem historically, is now not as widespread.
-The reasons are twofold – most people pay at source (PAYE) and the penalties for evasion are high.
-The Irish Revenue target specific industries every year.
-Industries have included fast food take away restaurants, banks and farmers.
+Tax evasion is common in Ireland.
+Audits conducted in 2025 resulted in an extra €591m in taxes.

 Tax avoidance is a legal process where one's financial affairs are arranged so as to legitimately pay less tax.
 In some cases the Revenue will pursue individuals or companies who avail of tax avoidance; however their success here is limited because tax avoidance is entirely legal.

 The areas where tax evasion can still be found are businesses that deal in a lot of cash.
 The trades, small businesses, etc., will sell goods and perform services while accepting cash for the good/service.
 The buyer will avoid paying VAT at 21% and the seller does not declare the monies for Income Tax.
 Revenue perform random audits on businesses to discourage and punish this.
 Businesses are regularly taken to court for tax evasion.
 Revenue claim a business will be audited roughly every seven years.

 Other methods have also been employed by government to combat tax evasion.
 For example, the introduction of a Taxi Regulator and subsequent regulations for the taxi industry has meant that the opportunities for taxi drivers to avoid declaring cash income have dwindled.
 By law, taxi drivers must now issue an electronic receipt for each fare, effectively recording their income.